International Mud Day

 Since then the two groups have celebrated a very special bond and played in the mud together, although in different countries.

-Four years later, in 2013, a group of six families from BPCS traveled to Nepal to take part in Mud Day celebrations with the children of Nepal.
+Four years later, in 2013, a group of six families from BPCS travelled to Nepal to take part in Mud Day celebrations with the children of Nepal.

-In 2015 there will be a ‘Mud Month’.
-We will be engaging in many and varied ‘mud’ activities to give our children the opportunity to ‘connect to the earth’.
+In 2015 BPCS held ‘Mud Month’.
+Throughout the month of June, the BPCS community engaged in many and varied ‘mud’ activities giving our children the opportunity to ‘connect to the earth’.